manabie-com/manabie-com.github.io/content/posts/why-we-use-cucumber-for-end-to-end-testing/index.md

 End-to-end testing is not only software testing.
 But also is documentation, source of truth.

-That's why cucumber becomes is one of the best choices for us
+**That's why cucumber becomes is one of the best choices for us**

--   Implementation of end-to-end testing quickly with many plugin supports.
+-   Cucumber is a popular tools, we can implement of end-to-end testing quickly with many plugin supports like report.
--   Behavior-driven development.
-Document how the system actually behaves.
+-   Behavior-driven development focus on behavior and it can be become our document how the system actually behaves for millions/billions test cases.
+More effective than, it can be training document for our members and customers
--   Using Gherkin language supports human-readable easy.
+-   Using Gherkin language supports human-readable ease.
+Both technical and non-technical are able to read and understand the products.

 ## Reference